jihuncho7/Film_ex/README.md

-# this is for portfolio as dev settings
+# this App for portfolio as dev settings

 Film community & recruit web App